nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * A bill date must be in the format `yyyy-MM-dd`, eg. `2022-11-12`.

-* The onus is on the user to check that the bill date entered is the same as the appointment date or later.
+* The patient list, appointment list and bill list will show all data after adding.

 #### Command word